userfrosting/learn/08.cli/01.commands/docs.md

 ### create-admin

 The `create-admin` command is used to create the root user.
-Abort if the root user already exist.
+This command will self-abort if the root user already exists.

 ### build-assets